CFOs and controllers

 Complete Financial Oversight

-In a fully-staffed accounting function, the controller oversees all of the day’s accounting activities.
+In a fully staffed accounting function, the controller oversees the day’s activities.
 They carefully examine and compile the data within the books of accounts and generate financial statements and reports.
-Every transaction must be vetted and double-checked.
-Every entry in the books must be accounted for.
-If cash has come in or out, ascertaining its whereabouts falls to the controller.
+Every transaction must be vetted and double-checked, and every entry in the books must be accounted for.
+If cash has come in or out, the controller must ascertain its whereabouts.

 Internal Fraud Prevention

 Controllers are the first line of defense against internal financial fraud and embezzlement.
-If anybody in the accounting function is siphoning funds off, it’s the controller’s responsibility to follow the paper trail and stop the fraud in its tracks.
+If anyone in the accounting function is siphoning funds, it’s the controller’s responsibility to follow the paper trail and stop the fraud in its tracks.

 Audit Management